LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-relevant-codebases.md

 # Oracle BDB and Oracle BDB-SQL Codebases

+As of June 2020, Oracle announced that it has dropped support for the BDB port to SQLite.
+DB 18.1.32 is the last version to carry this, which is based on SQLite from 2017.
+This is the reference and basis for the BDB backend in LumoSQL.

 | Project | Last modified | Description   |
 | ------------- | ------------- | --------|
 | [Sleepycat/Oracle BDB](https://fossies.org/linux/misc/db-18.1.32.tar.gz) | current | The original ubiquitous Unix K-V store, disused in open source since Oracle's 2013 license change; the API template for most of the k-v btree stores around.
 Now includes many additional features including full MVCC transactions, networking and replication.
 This link is a mirror of code from download.oracle.com, which requires a login |